Azure/azure-powershell/documentation/development-docs/design-guidelines/piping-best-practices.md

 In PowerShell, cmdlets pipe objects between one another; cmdlets should return objects, not text (strings).

-For example, in Azure PowerShell, you can remove all of your current environments with the following pipeline scenairo:
+For example, in Azure PowerShell, you can remove all of your current environments with the following pipeline scenario:

 ```powershell
 Get-AzEnvironment | Remove-AzEnviornment